Skip to content

 CAMERA_REMOVED a camera has been removed (argument: camera id)

-NEW_IMAGE an new image is available (argument: image)
+NEW_IMAGE a new image is available from any camera (argument: image)

 Detector